hadiJafar/tic-tac-toe-gui/README.md

-This is a simple GUI tic tac toe game designed in java.
+This is a simple GUI tic tac toe game designed in java and uses JPanel extensively.

 ## Getting Started